HydnumRepandum/LLM-for-multilingual-consultation-feedback/README.md

 3. **Evaluation-Confusion-Matrix**

-   * Provides a concise R script utilized to evaluate the accuracy of the analysis through confusion matrices.
+   * Provides a concise python script utilized to evaluate the accuracy of the analysis through confusion matrices.

 4. **Output-Excel**